- Suicide is the leading cause of death globally and known as Australia’s silent killer

 - There are often warning signs for suicide and the more people of aware of them the more can be done to prevent self-harm.

-- There are resources available to assist but often it is only when the issue of suicide is at a crisis point that help is sort.
+- There are resources available to assist but often it is often only when the issue of suicide is at a crisis point that help is saught.

 - Identifying suicidal warning signs and finding appropriate assistance can save lives.